 As a journalist, I’ve been a fierce advocate for families struggling for access to mental health care and equality in education for students with special needs.
-I’ve investigated reasons why our workforce must adapt for the careers of the future.
-I’ve documented the dramatic rise of child abuse and opioid addiction.
-And I’ve held government leaders accountable while showing how our first responders are left without vital resources.
+I’ve investigated the reasons why our workforce must adapt for the careers of the future, documented the dramatic rise of child abuse and opioid addiction, and held government leaders accountable while showing how our first responders are left without vital resources.

-I decided to leave journalism and run for office after recovering from profound tragedy.
+However, I decided to leave journalism and run for office after recovering from a profound tragedy.
 In 2015, I was just beginning a new life with my late girlfriend, Alison Parker.
-Alison and Adam Ward’s murder on television shocked the country and set me on a different path.
+Yet I found myself on a different path after Alison and Adam Ward’s murder on television shocked me and the country.
 My career in news was fulfilling but instead of asking questions, I became focused on finding solutions.
-Your continued prayers and support now give me the strength to move forward and be a courageous fighter for all Virginians.
+Your continued prayers and support gave me the strength to move forward and be a courageous fighter for all Virginians.

 As your delegate, I have continued to fight tirelessly to increase access to and resources for mental health care, voted to ensure gun safety laws are put in place, and have been an advocate for quality and affordable schools with adequately paid teachers.
 I have fought to bring jobs to the 12th District and protect our land and water from outside industries and pollution.
 Join me as I continue to courageously fight for all Virginians.